kule155155/ResNet-AHA-Coal-Structure/README.md

 ## Dataset Statement
 Due to geological data confidentiality restrictions, raw field ERMI logging data cannot be publicly released.
 The folder `demo_synthetic_dataset` contains synthetic demo images for testing and reproducing the model pipeline.
-The synthetic data cannot represent the characteristics of actual coal body structures and is only used for code verification.
+The synthetic data cannot represent the characteristics of actual coal body structures and is only used for code verification, rather than geological quantitative analysis.

 The directory structure strictly matches the reading path in training code:
 ```